AlvarBer/Persimmon/docs/src/milestones.md

 Milestones
 ==========

-The best way to describe the project development is by identifying the objectives milestones.
-In order to understand their progression and the relation between them a diagram is presented.
+In order to guarantee the delivery of the software a incremental software development has been chosen, this implies breaking down the objectives into smaller milestones that can be reached more easily, so in case the last milestone isn ot reached there is still a substancial product to submit.

 ![Milestones Tree](images/objectives.pdf)